 As you’re exercising more and more, you’ll probably start to notice some pretty huge body changes too.
 The more hard work you’re putting into your training will usually lead to more dramatic body changes to make you happier with how you feel about yourself on the inside and the outside!
 These changes should be just what you need to help you feel more confident and realise that hard work pays off.
 You’ll hopefully be so happy with the changes you’re seeing that you’ll want to progress even further, giving you something to work toward for the rest of the year.

 Finally, all of the points above, when put together, help to make the real changes that you need to make.
 As you begin to see how much more positive exercising can make you, even when you’re feeling a little low, you’ll see the most significant mental benefits.
 Just being able to get yourself out of bed and into your exercise routine will give you a massive sense of accomplishment.
 You knew what you needed to do, and you did it without anything getting in your way.
 As if that wasn’t reward enough on its own, you’re then pushed to keep going further by knowing you are your only limit, and you can progress as far as you want to reach your goals!

-This time of year and, blue Monday in particular, can be depressing, but it doesn't last forever.
-Winter is what you make of it, and hopefully, with a push in the right direction, you'll make a change for the better.
-Just remember that the more you exercise, the better you'll feel both physically and mentally, and you could be setting yourself up for the rest of the year!
+This time of year, and blue Monday in particular, can be depressing, but it doesn’t last forever.
+Winter is what you make of it, and hopefully, with a push in the right direction, you’ll make a change for the better.
+Just remember that the more you exercise, the better you’ll feel both physically and mentally, helping kick blue Monday in the butt and setting yourself up for the rest of the year!
 Now is as good a time as any!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.